JohnForbes/coruscant/README.md

 # coruscant
-list of nested dicts to table
+Accepts a list of nested dicts and returns a table.